arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_REFERENCE.md

 This document provides a comprehensive reference for the Animation DSL syntax, keywords, and grammar.
 It focuses purely on the language specification without implementation details.

+For detailed information about the DSL transpiler's internal architecture and processing flow, see [TRANSPILER_ARCHITECTURE.md](TRANSPILER_ARCHITECTURE.md).

 ## Language Overview

 The Animation DSL is a declarative language for defining LED strip animations.
 It uses natural, readable syntax with named parameters and supports colors, animations, sequences, and property assignments.